ismo-karkkainen/specificjson/README.md

 Default values for fields and some other information are printed when you run the script using the `--document` argument.

-The pieces that are built in to the script or imported using a list file are the types that are available for use in format fields.
+The pieces that are built into the script or imported using a list file are the types that are available for use in format fields.
 You specify object fields and their contents using types in the specification passed via `--input` option.
 The script generates a header and source file with indicated contents.